theobald-software/theobald-software.github.io/content/_en/xtract-rs/bw-cube-bw-query/lookup-cubes.md

 Click the binocular button to open up the search dialog as shown below.

 You can also use wildcards ( * ) to search for InfoCubes and QueryCubes.
-Select the desired cube and click *OK*.
+Select the wanted cube and click *OK*.

 ![BWCube-Search](/img/content/BWCube-Search.png){:class="img-responsive" }